Software

 Language: Python

 Can you guess what the left panel is showing?
 It's XCH4 retrieved from the synthetic MethaneSAT data over Barnett.
 The plume is completely buried by noise despite SNR~200 as XCH4 is extremely sensitive to the radiance accuracy.
 The right panel uses a wavelet to denoise it.
-The same method can be applied to other noisy images (such as CHOCHO, HCHO, and SO2)
+The same method can be applied to other noisy images (such as CHOCHO, HCHO, and SO2).

 shortcut: pip install MSATwtdenoiser